tegmentum/openabe/README.md

 ## Benchmarking

 The OpenABE is built on top of the abstract Zeutro Math library which supplies all of our elliptic-curve operations.
-We instantiate our schemes using the state-of-the-art Barreto-Naehrig (BN) curves with the embedding degree `k = 12` (or commonly referred to as `BN-254`).
-This particular asymmetric curve is known to yield a very efficient pairing implementation and a security level equivalent to `AES-128`.
-As a result, this boosts the overall performance of ABE scheme implementations over prior efforts.
-Other benefits of BN curves include the ability to compress the representation of group elements.
-This directly translates to making ABE ciphertexts more compact which considerably reduces transmission costs.
+OpenABE supports multiple pairing-friendly curves with different security levels:

+**Supported Curves:**
+- **BN-254** (Barreto-Naehrig): 100-bit security level, equivalent to AES-128
+- **BLS12-381**: 128-bit security level, recommended for new applications

+The BN-254 curve provides a very efficient pairing implementation and is known to yield excellent performance for ABE schemes.
+The BLS12-381 curve offers higher security and is increasingly adopted as the industry standard for pairing-based cryptography.
+Both curves support compression of group elements, which makes ABE ciphertexts more compact and reduces transmission costs.

+OpenABE can be built with either the RELIC or MCL cryptographic backend, both supporting BN-254 and BLS12-381 curves.

 We include a benchmark utility for all the ABE schemes provided in the OpenABE: